lexxus16/AI-Note-Taker/README.md

-# AI-Note-Taker-Ai21-Hackathon
+# AI Note Taker Plugin
-A chrome plugin developed for Ai21 Hackathon
+A Chrome plugin developed for Ai21 Hackathon "Plugin into AI with AI21" offered on LabLab.ai platform